Movatterモバイル変換

 Preventive Intervention

-The doctrine stated the U.S.'s right to intervene when and where it believed necessary.
+The first draft of the "doctrine" stated the U.S.'s right to intervene when and where it believed necessary.

 While the U.S. cannot become the world's policeman, by assuming responsibility for righting every wrong, we will retain the preeminent responsibility for addressing selectively those wrongs which threaten not only our interests, but those of our allies or friends, or which could seriously unsettle international relations.